Software Installation and Lab Setup

 Select the Virtualization Environment

 Now that you know which network device to use, check which virtualization environment you can use.
-I would prefer containerlab over libvirt with virtualbox being a distant third, but that’s just me.
+I prefer containerlab over libvirt (containers usually start faster), but that’s just me.

 Tip